 - In Richie Rich, Richie want to play ball with some local kids, but they demand he bet ten dollars first.
 Richie then takes out ten thousand dollars before being corrected.

-- Thurston Howell from Gilligans Island would often refer to any amount of money, no matter how big, as "petty cash" to the point were it pretty much became his Catch Phrase.
+- The Howells from Gilligan's Island took a huge amount of money on a three hour boat tour.
+Thurston Howell would often refer to any amount of money, no matter how big, as "petty cash" to the point were it pretty much became his Catch-Phrase.

-- A Wayne And Shuster sketch had an interview with the richest man in the world.
+- A Wayne and Shuster sketch had an interview with the richest man in the world.
 He was asked how much money he had and he replied, "6 or 7 million dollars".
 When the interviewers comment that it doesn't sound like much he said "Oh, I thought you meant on me."